Bulat-Ziganshin/EasyProtoBuf/codegen/README.md

 `{0}` and `{1}` are replaced by the key and value types.
 If no placeholders are present, `<{0},{1}>` is appended.
 Include the corresponding container header before the generated header.

 Codegen supports scalar, enum and message map values.
 Enum values are represented as `int32_t`.
-Message-valued maps may use message types that Codegen can currently emit; nested message definitions are not generated yet.
+Message-valued maps may use either top-level or nested message types.

+Nested enum declarations are parsed, but Codegen does not yet emit C++ enum definitions; enum fields continue to use the existing `int32_t` representation.

 ## Code insertion points

 For each generated message type `{TYPE}`, Codegen recognizes four optional insertion macros:
+For nested messages, `{TYPE}` is the qualified message name with `::` replaced by `_`; for example `Outer::Inner` uses `EASYPB_Outer_Inner_*`.

 ```cpp
 EASYPB_{TYPE}_EXTRA_FIELDS